 As a doctoral student at Simula, you will be part of a research group.
 Your personal goal will be to pursue a PhD degree at the end of your three year period.
 In that process, you will receive a solid education and develop as an independent researcher.
 Through scientific publications, you will provide proof of your ability to perform in-depth research.

 Simula has different research disciplines that we offer PhD positions within: Communication systems, Cryptography, Machine Learning, Scientific Computing, and Software Engineering.

 All open PhD positions are listed here.

 Since Simula is not a degree-granting institution, your study for a PhD degree must be conducted in collaboration with a university partner, either in Norway or abroad.

 Studying for a PhD degree

-Of course, you should have other interests than your research and have a social life during your Ph.D. period.
+Of course, you should have other interests than your research and have a social life during your PhD period.
 Usually, this is necessary to recharge yourself now and then.
 Still, your research problems will churn away at the back of your mind for almost every waking hour.
-In periods, you will have the need to work long hours, several days or even weeks at a stretch.
-There are several papers and other publications describing the process of research, and especially with a doctoral degree in mind.
+In periods, you will need to work long hours, several days or even weeks at a stretch.
+Several papers and other publications are describing the process of research, and especially with a doctoral degree in mind.

 PhD students at Simula will find the key advice from Simula's Managing Director, Professor Aslak Tveito, to be of special interest: Survival Guide for Fledgling Researchers: Planning to take a PhD?